 Do Memory Optimizers work?
-Memory Optimizers or RAM Optimizers were very popular in the pre Windows XP days.
+Memory Optimizers or RAM Optimizers were very popular in the pre-Windows XP days.
 Their use however dwindled after Windows Vista as the recent versions came with fine built-in memory management features.
 Nevertheless, some folks continue to have faith in Memory Optimizers and believe that it does their system good.

-Do Memory Optimizers work
+Do Memory Optimizers work in Windows?

 Most Memory Optimizers delete the Prefetch cache from memory.
 While this may end up giving you more memory, it definitely does not improve the performance.
 In fact this actually degrades performance.